 Rigid budgets break, so we built YNAB to be flexible.
 Overspending happens—your budget is here to help you get back on track.

-If you have general questions about covering overspending (or you're looking to know more about cash overspending), head over here.
+If you have general questions about covering overspending (or you want to know more about cash overspending), head over here.
 If credit overspending is what you're after, read on!

 There are two types of spending in YNAB—budgeted and non-budgeted.
 That's true for spending with cash, and for spending with credit.
 Of course, YNAB is helping you plan for your credit card payments, so credit spending is handled a bit differently.